Existence of phase transition for percolation using the Gaussian Free Field: GFF and Bernoulli percolation

-where $Z_{\L}$ is a normalizing constant, $d\psi$ stands for the Lebesgue measure on $\R^\Lambda$ and $\mathcal D_\Lambda(\psi)$ is the {\em Dirichlet energy} given by
+where $Z_{\L}$ is a normalizing constant, $d\varphi$ stands for the Lebesgue measure on $\R^\Lambda$ and $\mathcal D_\Lambda(\varphi)$ is the {\em Dirichlet energy} given by

-where $\psi_x$ is extended to every vertex of $V$ by setting $\psi_x=0$ for every $x\in \Lambda^c$.
-Under the assumption of transience of the graph $G$ which follows from \eqref{eq:heat.kernel.bound}, one can extend the GFF to $\Lambda=V$ by taking the weak limit $\Pb$ of the measures $\Pb_\L$ as $\L$ tends to $V$.
-The measure $\Pb$ is simply the centered Gaussian vector with covariance matrix given by the Green function $\mathsf{G}$.
+where $\varphi_x$ is extended to every vertex of $V$ by setting $\varphi_x=0$ for every $x\in \Lambda^c$.
+Under the assumption of transience of the graph $G$, which follows from \eqref{eq:heat.kernel.bound} for $d>2$, one can extend the GFF to $\Lambda=V$ by taking the weak limit $\Pb$ of the measures $\Pb_\L$ as $\L$ tends to $V$.
+The measure $\Pb$ is simply the centered Gaussian vector with covariance matrix given by the Green function $\mathsf{G}$, see \cite{Ber16}.
 Expectation with respect to $\Pb$ (resp. $\Pb_{\L}$) is denoted by $\Eb$ (resp. $\Eb_{\L}$).
-The main result of this section is the following. \begin{proposition} For any finite subset $S$ of $V$ one has:
+The main result of this section is the following. \begin{proposition} Let $G$ be a transient graph.
+Then for any finite subset $S$ of $V$ one has

-where ${\bf p}(\psi)_{xy}:= 1-\exp[-2(\psi_x+1)_+\,(\psi_y+1)_+]$ for every $xy\in E$. \end{proposition}
+where ${\bf p}(\varphi)_{xy}:= 1-\exp[-2(\varphi_x+1)_+\,(\varphi_y+1)_+]$ for every $xy\in E$. \end{proposition}

-Note that for $S=\{x\}$, one gets that $x$ is connected to infinity with positive probability.
+Note that for $S=\{x\}$, one gets that $x$ is connected to infinity with positive annealed probability.
 One may wonder why we added 1 to the GFF: we refer to the remarks at the end of this section for a discussion of this technical trick.
-The key step in the proof of Proposition \ref{prop:gff.percolation} is the following lemma.